 Maybe you are seen as having it all together, even crushing it.
 You handle what comes your way and keep your cool at work.
 You’ve moved up, perhaps to a leadership role, or started your own business and yet something is off.
 That was me ten years ago.
 I had left my day job on a high note.
 My business was thriving.
 And yet, I felt like a fraud.
 Whether it’s family conflict, work drama or another chaos in your life, it can be difficult to stay focused and productive at work.
 I get it.

 Distractions make it harder to be your ambitious, career-driven self and you risk being surpassed or becoming irrelevant at work.
-You want Zen Ambition.
-You want to feel accomplished, and, feel fulfilled without the relentless struggle.
+I wanted Zen Ambition.
+I wanted to feel accomplished, and, feel fulfilled without the relentless struggle.

-I am a coach who works with ambitious go-getters who want to break out of the suit, the cage, or the confines of outside expectations.
+And now, I am a coach who works with ambitious go-getters who want to break out of the suit, the cage, or the confines of limited beliefs or overwhelming expectations.

 I am passionate about helping people increase their profits or progress in their career while doing work they love.
 Because if they love it, their whole self is showing up, and the whole world benefits.

 When I began my career as a school counselor in the 1990's, I excelled at guiding a staff to make building wide changes despite having no authority.
 I had become highly skilled in understanding others needs and motivations and how to inspire them to engage the mission of increasing their emotional intelligence and that of their students.
-My identity was defined by my success.
+My identity was defined by my work success.

 Later, with my master’s degree in counseling, I built a private practice where I helped people with parenting, relationships, ADD, and brain health.
 I taught people how to create systems and organize their life and about their brain so they could keep their cool and maximize their productivity.

 I saw this as climbing the mountain/moving up in the world.
 I enjoyed being successful, but I wasn’t connected to my whole self.
 I wasn't being authentic, but I didn't even know it.
 I knew I was restless.